 Find out whether you are eligible for free or low cost PDSA veterinary treatment using our eligibility checker.

 Causes of ear problems in dogs

-- Objects stuck in the ear canal (like grass seeds).
+- Objects stuck in the ear –(such as grass seeds).

-- Vestibular disease is an inner ear problem that causes loss of balance.
+- Vestibular disease – an inner ear problem that causes loss of balance.

-- Ear polyps are benign growths in the ear canal, similar to skin tags, they usually cause problems due to their location.
+- Ear polyps – benign growths in the ear canal, similar to skin tags.

 Which breeds are prone to ear disease?